karami-mehdi/TodayILearned/README.md

 From **coding snippets** to **life hacks**, you'll find a variety of topics here.

-As I continue this eclectic exploration, I stay tuned for more discoveries!
+As I continue this eclectic exploration, I stay tuned for more discoveries 🤯